hpi-swa-teaching/SqueakIssueIntegration/packages/IssueIntegration-Core.package/IIIssue.class/README.md

-An Issue is a representation for a task, enhancement or bug in squeak.
+An Issue is a representation of a task, enhancement or bug, which comes from an external issue provider.
+This is an abstract parent class for all kinds of issues of different providers.
+Concrete issues are connected to an external service and are therefore implemented in subclasses.
+They should overwrite the >>fromJson class method.